Treit/AksManagedIdentityDemoIssue/README.md

 1. Clone this repo.
 2. Ensure you have an Azure subscription to run this demo in.
 3. From a PowerShell terminal window, change to the directory containing this README file.
-4. Replace the subscription id in the ./walkthrough.ps1 script with your own subscription id.
+4. Set the SUBSCRIPTION_ID environment variable to your subscription id.
+Something like `$env:SUBSCRIPTION_ID="072c0117-a2f3-4d50-9bb3-e97f52d4e753"`
 4. Execute ./walkthrough.ps1 and follow the prompts.
 Some of the steps, such as provisioning the AKS cluster, take a few minutes.

 ## Expected result: